ucheegbo/ucheegbo/README.md

 - 👋 Hi, I’m @ucheegbo
-- 👀 I’m interested in Nodejs
+- 👀 I’m interested in C#
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning .NET Frameworks
 - 💞️ I’m looking to collaborate on building a calculator app
 - 📫 How to reach me: You can reach me on this email: Uchennaegbo55@gmail.com